open-telemetry/opentelemetry-specification/specification/common/attribute-naming.md

   the following Unicode code points: Latin alphabet, Numeric, Underscore, Dot (as namespace delimiter).

-## Recommendations for Application Developers
+## Recommendations for application developers

 As an application developer when you need to record an attribute first consult existing semantic conventions for